 2. Pages in Adobe InDesign

-Since most event sponsorship proposal designs are a multi-page document, it's important to understand how pages work in Adobe InDesign.
+Most event sponsorship proposal designs are a multi-page document.
+That's why it's important to understand how pages work in Adobe InDesign.
 You'll need to be able to navigate through the pages to edit and customize them.

 To open up your Pages Panel, go to Window > Pages.
 You can see what it looks like in the screenshot below.